nus-cs2113-AY2223S2/ip/README.md

 - [4.
 Command Summary](#4.-Command-Summary)

 # 1. Introduction
-Duke, your personal bot,
+Duke, your personal bot,<br>
-Second only to ChatGPT,
+Second only to ChatGPT,<br>
-Tracks your to-dos and deadlines a lot,
+Tracks your to-dos and deadlines a lot,<br>
 Just like a journal, but electronically.

-With Duke by your side,
+With Duke by your side,<br>
-Events are always on time,
+Events are always on time,<br>
-Tasks you no longer need to hide,
+Tasks you no longer need to hide,<br>
 Completed or not, Duke keeps them in line.

-Minimal effort is all it takes,
+Minimal effort is all it takes,<br>
-To keep your life organized and neat.
+To keep your life organized and neat.<br>
-No need to worry about missed dates,
+No need to worry about missed dates,<br>
 With Duke, everything is a treat.

-So why wait any longer?
+So why wait any longer?<br>
-Install Duke today!
+Install Duke today!<br>
-Your life will be much stronger,
+Your life will be much stronger,<br>
 And organized in every way!